jjvanzon/JJs-Reference-Architecture/misc-docs/multi-platform-deployment-compatibility-issues.md

 - ### System.Net.Sockets

-  Unity Free does not support deploying applications that use `System.Net.Sockets`.
-You would need Unity Pro for that.
-This also means any part of .NET that indirectly uses System.Net.Sockets.
+  Unity Free did not support deploying applications that use `System.Net.Sockets`.
+That only seemed available in Unity Pro.
+This also means any part of .NET that indirectly uses `System.Net.Sockets`.
 So basically connecting to a network from your .NET code is disabled.
-You can use it in the emulator in Unity, but you cannot deploy it to a device.
-If you want to deploy, you must remove the `System.ServiceModel.dll` from your Assets folder and anything else that uses `System.Net.Sockets`.
+You could use it in the emulator in Unity, but deploy it to a device seemed not possible.
+To deploy,  `System.ServiceModel.dll` was removed from the `Assets` folder and anything else that used `System.Net.Sockets`.

 Android / Unity 4.3.4 Issues